ShreyKumar/StudyCat/deliverable-03/iteration-03.plan.md

 As time went on and product integration between each team became more and more prevalent, this system still hailed to be successful.
 Pull requests meant that we could pull relevant code (such as server, or desktop app) into other branches and continue to test without disrupting another team's work.
 As well, the continued existence of the master branch meant that there was still a single database for reference of the current progress of the project.

 At this point in time, while work is still done in relevant branches, more and more pull requests are created into master to integrate and test the different parts of the project together.
-This github workflow allows our team to both work independently, and easily integrate and test out functionality with the other teams without disrupting a workflow or creating conflicts.
+This Github workflow allows our team to both work independently, and easily integrate and test out functionality with the other teams without disrupting a workflow or creating conflicts.

 ## Product